-To fully investigate the applicability of AutoScale--, we experiment with multiple setup times ranging from 260 seconds all the way down to 20 seconds in Section 3.7.
-Our results indicate that AutoScale-- can provides significant benefits across the entire spectrum of setup times, as shown in Figure 9.
+To fully investigate the applicability of AutoScale-, we experiment with multiple setup times ranging from 260 seconds all the way down to 20 seconds in Section 3.7 and with multiple server idle power consumption values ranging from 140 Watts all the way down to 0 Watts in Section 3.8.
+Our results indicate that AutoScale- can provide significant benefits across the entire spectrum of setup times and idle power, as shown in Figures 9 and 10.

 To handle a broader spectrum of possible changes in load, including unpredictable changes in the request size and server efficiency, we introduce the AutoScale policy in Section 4.3.
-While prior approaches react only to changes in the request rate, AutoScale uses a novel capacity inference algorithm, which allows it to determine the appropriate capacity regardless of the source of the change in load.
-Importantly, AutoScale achieves this without requiring any knowledge of the request rate or the request size or the server efficiency, as shown in Tables 4, 5 and 6.
+While prior approaches to dynamic capacity management of multi-tier applications react only to changes in the request rate, AutoScale uses a novel capacity inference algorithm, which allows it to determine the appropriate capacity regardless of the source of the change in load.
+Importantly, AutoScale achieves this without requiring any knowledge of the request rate or the request size or the server efficiency, as shown in Tables V, VI, and VII.

 To evaluate the effectiveness of AutoScale, we build a three-tier testbed consisting of 38 servers that uses a key-value based workload, involving multiple interleavings of CPU and I/O within each request.
 While our implementation involves physically turning servers on and off, one could instead imagine that any idle server that is turned off is instead "given away", and there is a setup time to get the server back.
-To understand the benefits of AutoScale, we evaluate all policies on three metrics: T{95} , the 95th percentile of response time, which represents our SLA; P{avg} , the average power usage; and N{avg} , the average capacity, or number of servers in use (including those idle and in setup).
-Our goal is to meet the response time SLA, while keeping P{avg} and N{avg} as low as possible.
-The drop in P{avg} shows the possible savings in power by turning off servers, while the drop in N{avg} represents the potential capacity/servers available to be given away to other applications or to be released back to the cloud so as to save on rental costs.
+To understand the benefits of AutoScale, we evaluate all policies on three metrics: \mathbf{T}{95} , the 95th percentile of response time, which represents our SLA; \mathbf{P}{avg} , the average power usage; and \mathbf{N}{avg} , the average capacity, or number of servers in use (including those idle and in setup).
+Our goal is to meet the response time SLA, while keeping \mathbf{P}{avg} and \mathbf{N}{avg} as low as possible.
+The drop in \mathbf{P}{avg} shows the possible savings in power by turning off servers, while the drop in \mathbf{N}{avg} represents the potential capacity/servers available to be given away to other applications or to be released back to the cloud so as to save on rental costs.